 You heard them moving through the house.
 Anytime someone is attempting to maneuver in stealth against you, you can guess that their intentions are bad.
 And you did just that, arming yourself with your Glock.
 The light you added made you feel safer operating in low light, and that article you read said that all gunfights happened in the dark.
 You kept both hands on the Glock, just like on the range, and it helped steady the pistol through the waves of adrenaline.
+Remember, you told yourself - target identification is the most important thing so use the light.
 Not wanting to shoot an innocent, you had turned the light on with your support hand as you began to move through the house and -

 End of story - the bad guys saw your light and sent a magazine of ammunition your way.
 One of the thirty rounds hit you in the head and you died.